Multi-robot task allocation for safe planning against stochastic hazard dynamics: Abstract

 \section{Abstract}

-This paper considers the problem of multi-robot safe mission planning in uncertain dynamic environments.
+We address multi-robot safe mission planning in uncertain dynamic environments.
 This problem arises in several applications including safety-critical exploration, surveillance, and emergency rescue missions.
-Computation of a multi-robot optimal control policy is challenging not only because of the complexity of incorporating dynamic uncertainties while planning, but also because of the exponential growth in problem size as a function of the number of robots.
+Computation of a multi-robot optimal control policy is challenging not only because of the complexity of incorporating dynamic uncertainties while planning, but also because of the exponential growth in problem size as a function of number of robots.
 Leveraging recent works obtaining a tractable safety maximizing plan for a single robot, we propose a scalable two-stage framework to solve the problem at hand.
-Specifically, the problem is split into a low-level single-agent planning problem and a high-level task allocation problem.
-The low-level problem uses an efficient approximation of stochastic reachability for a Markov decision process to handle the dynamic uncertainty.
-The task allocation, on the other hand, is solved using polynomial-time forward and reverse greedy heuristics.
-The safety objective of our multi-robot safe planning problem allows an implementation of the greedy heuristics through a distributed auction-based approach.
-Moreover, by leveraging the properties of the safety objective function, we ensure provable performance bounds on the safety of the approximate solutions proposed by these two heuristics.
-Our result is illustrated through case studies.
+Specifically, the problem is split into a low-level single-agent control problem and a high-level task allocation problem.
+The low-level problem uses an efficient approximation of stochastic reachability for a Markov decision process to derive the optimal control policy under dynamic uncertainty.
+The task allocation is solved using polynomial-time forward and reverse greedy heuristics and in a distributed auction-based manner.
+By leveraging the properties of our safety objective function, we provide provable performance bounds on the safety of the approximate solutions proposed by these two heuristics.
+We evaluate the theory with extensive numerical case studies.